oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide400DataLoadingIntoATP_ctdenv.md

-## Step 1: Personalize the table creation script
+## Task 1: Personalize the table creation script

 As all participants will be using the same ATP database, we will first personalize the database table creation script so you can see your table in the database after running the build job.